When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The wearable Oura Ring is a small and lightweight device designed to fit snugly around your index or middle finger.
 Don’t let the size fool you, though — it’s packed with sensors that measure a wide range of body metrics associated with fitness, sleep, and readiness for physical activities.

-As a sleep tracker alone, the Oura Ring is impressive.
+As a sleep tracker alone, Oura Ring is impressive.
 Each morning, you’ll receive a score based on how well you slept the previous night.
-The ring calculates this score based on how much time you spend in each of the four stages of your sleep cycle, along with heart rate and heart rate variability, core temperature, and other body metrics that change during sleep.
+Oura calculates this score based on how much time you spend in each of the four stages of your sleep cycle, along with heart rate and heart rate variability, skin temperature, and other body metrics that change during sleep.

 Oura recommends wearing the device for at least two weeks to establish a baseline for your individual metrics.
 I wore my Oura Ring for three weeks and tested how it felt and performed during a wide range of activities.
-The ring generates an impressive — and, at times, intimidating — amount of data, and I was also impressed with the app and its metric delivery.
+The device detects an impressive — and, at times, intimidating — amount of data, and I was also impressed with the Oura App and its metric delivery.
 That said, the wearable design is better suited for certain daily and nightly activities, and less so for others.

 What Does the Oura Ring Do?

-The Oura Ring, created by the Finland-based health tech company Oura Health in 2016, is a comprehensive health tracker that monitors a host of metrics both during the day and while you sleep.
+Oura Ring, designed by the Finland-based health tech company Oura Health Oy in 2013, is a comprehensive health tracker that monitors a host of metrics both during the day and while you sleep.
 The goal is to provide a holistic overview of your activities over a 24-hour span and to determine how physically and mentally prepared you are for the day ahead.

 Oura Sleep Tracking